puja-hansitha/speech-emotion-recognition/README.md

 # speech-emotion-recognition
 A leakage-free Speech Emotion Recognition (SER) pipeline in PyTorch/TensorFlow comparing Random Forest and 2D CNN baselines with actor-independent splits on RAVDESS and TESS.
+An end-to-end Speech Emotion Recognition project built to benchmark traditional audio feature extraction against a deep learning approach on log-mel spectrograms.
+To prevent speaker bias and data leakage across training and evaluation, data is strictly partitioned by Actor ID into independent train, validation, and test sets.
+The project includes audio data augmentation, model evaluation on unseen speakers, and cross-corpus generalization testing on the TESS dataset.